f you use Excel to model businesses, business processes, or

 As you become familiar with names, you'll be able to add to this list of advantages.

-If you're evaluating an organization's assets, remember that its financial processes use worksheets, and that those worksheets are important assets that help determine organizational effectiveness.
-If the organization's worksheet tools don't use names, what does that tell you about the bandwidth, flexibility and reliability of the organization's financial processes?
-Hint: it's not a good omen.
+If you’re evaluating an organization’s assets, remember that its financial processes use worksheets, and that those worksheets are important assets that help determine organizational effectiveness.
+If the organization’s worksheet tools don’t use names, what does that tell you about the bandwidth, flexibility, and reliability of the organization’s financial processes?
+Hint: it’s not a good omen.

 One common practice that raises maintenance costs is parameter sprinkling.
-Parameter sprinkling is the practice of "hard wiring" numerical parameters into cell formulas.
+Parameter sprinkling is the practice of “hard wiring” numerical parameters into cell formulas.
 For example, suppose that a depreciation period is 20 quarters.
 Then in calculating the depreciation amount for one quarter, each cell that computes it must divide by 20.
-But if later on, a decision is made to depreciate over 12 quarters, all those 20's must be changed to 12's.
-When "20" is used literally in whichever worksheet cells need it, we say that the parameter has be sprinkled.
-It's a practice that creates real maintenance headaches.
+But if later on, a decision is made to depreciate over 12 quarters, all those 20’s must be changed to 12’s.
+When “20” is used literally in whichever worksheet cells need it, we say that the parameter has been sprinkled.
+It’s a practice that creates real maintenance headaches.

 The legal characters for names are all the letters and numbers, the underscore and the period.
 A name must start with a letter or underscore, and cannot look like a literal reference.
 For example, A1 is illegal as a name because it looks exactly like a reference to cell A1.
-Prior to Excel 2007, since Excel's columns are headed A through IV any name of the form
+Prior to Excel 2007, since Excel’s columns were headed A through IV any name of the form

 In Excel 2007 (and presumably henceforward), Excel has rows through 1048576, and columns through XFD.
+Any name that could be a cell reference is still illegal, though now there are many more of them.

 <snip>…

-| Order "Spreadsheet Models for Managers, on-line edition, three months" by credit card, for USD 199.00 each, using our secure server, and receive download instructions by return email. | Or order via Google Checkout. |
+Order "Spreadsheet Models for Managers, on-line edition, three months" by credit card, for USD 199.00 each, using our secure server, and receive download instructions by return email. |

-| Order "Spreadsheet Models for Managers, downloadable hyperbook edition" by credit card, for USD 199.00 each, using our secure server, and receive download instructions by return email. | Or order via Google Checkout. |
+Order "Spreadsheet Models for Managers, downloadable hyperbook edition" by credit card, for USD 199.00 each, using our secure server, and receive download instructions by return email. |

-Last Modified: Wednesday, 22-Oct-2008 05:31:20 EDT
+Last Modified: Wednesday, 27-Apr-2016 04:15:26 EDT